schen8180/data440/hw2/hw2_report.md

    - To upload/commit a large number of files to GitHub, use the command line.

-## Discussion
+## Answer and Discussion
 I had to download the memgator and edit the access using Linux commands to complete this task.
 At first, I could not perform test commands due to my lack of access to execute memgator.
-After consulting with the web, I changed the type of access I was initially allowed.
+After consulting with the web and Professor Nwala, I changed the type of access I was initially allowed.
 The commands I used to change the file permissions to gain access to execute the file were ls -l.
 I typed this command onto my terminal, followed by the file I was working on.
 After returning those commands and changing the permissions to read, write, and execute the file, I could further proceed along the task.

-This is an example of what the output is after using memgator command for one of my URLs:
+This is an example of what the output is after using the memgator command for one of my URIs:
 ```
 (base) xi@Sophias-MacBook-Air-4 Downloads % ./memgator-darwin-amd64 -F 2 -f JSON "https://wydaily.com/news/local/2023/10/11/tour-de-midnight-bike-ride-rolls-to-williamsburg-for-epilepsy-awareness/"
 {